 Seeking a Contractor

 Contractors play a crucial role in the success of a project and the client’s eventual return on investment.
-It is important to choose the right contractor, universal design or otherwise.
+It is important to choose the right contractor like this Do It All Contracting Ltd here, for quality workmanship and universal design.
 Gettum suggested checking on several factors, such as work quality and history, insurance, licenses, and certifications.
 “If a potential client gets more than one bid, we suggest they compare the specifications of what is included for each bid.
 That way a homeowner can see the differences in the total cost.”To get the most out of any project, a homeowner should investigate a contractor’s work quality before signing a contract.
 “I encourage clients to call references,” said Warner.
 “An investment, such as a home remodeling project, is too important to not take full advantage of the opportunity to call someone who has been through the process.”Universal design is truly a paradigm shift in how remodelers will approach design and its remodeling process.
 However, being a baby boomer myself, I can see our generation being willing to start a completely new trend in 2013.
 One called universal design. cg